 Any crime to which, a computer, and the Internet or computer technology has been a part of, is known as Cyber crime.
 This is a very broad definition of cyber crime.
 If the use of any of the following activities is made, to carry out a crime – then it can be classified as a Cyber crime:

 - Phishing.
 See how you can avoid Phishing Scams and Attacks

 - Exploiting vulnerabilities

 These are just the most basic aspects of cybercrime that I can recall at the time of writing.
-There are many more aspects to the illegal business – and in each instance of the illegal activity, there is one or more computer and/or an Internet connection involved.
-Such attack committed with a vie to committing a Cyber Crime can be called as a Cyber Attack.
+There are many more aspects to the illegal business – and in each instance of the illegal activity, there is one or more computers and/or an Internet connection involved.
+Such an attack committed with a view to commit a Cyber Crime can be called a Cyber Attack.